 Ninjacat (GM): "Alright, your rolls are even.
 Ties go to the defending party, so in this case, Tom's action of sneaking failed to beat Jason's defense of noticing.
 Tom, you get close enough to hear your sister telling her son: 'Jason, honey, it was not your fault!
 Being with you did not kill Sheila...'
 Jason turns away from his mother as he rolls his eyes, turning to face the trees, and you.
 You can see on his face that he doesn't believe her at all, that he does think sleeping with Sheila killed her, but as you're watching his expression, you realize he's spotted you looking at him...."

 You can come find out what it's all about, too, at the Chicago ENWorld GameDays hosted by Games Plus in Mt.
-Prospect, and at Gen Con.
+Prospect, and at Gen Con and Who's Yer Con in Indianapolis.
 Join Tom, Jason, and a bunch of other pre-gen example characters from